chaos-polymtl/lethe/doc/source/parameters/dem/floating_wall.rst

 * ``number of floating walls`` parameter defines the total number of floating walls we wish to insert during the simulation.

-* For each floating wall, we need a separate subsection (for instance 	``subsection wall 0``) in which the information of the floating wall (the normal vector, start and end times, and a point on the floating walla) is defined.
+* For each floating wall, we need a separate subsection (for instance,	``subsection wall 0``) in which the information of the floating wall (the normal vector, start and end times, and a point on the floating wall) is defined.

 * In the subsection ``point on wall``, we define a point (with coordinates ``x``, ``y``, and ``z``) on the floating wall.